rev2607/Mini-RAG-QA-Bot-with-LangChain-OpenAI/README.md

 # RAG Q&A Bot with LangChain and OpenAI

-A complete, production-ready Retrieval-Augmented Generation (RAG) question-answering system built with Python, LangChain, OpenAI, and Chroma.
-This project demonstrates how to build an AI system that can answer questions based on your own documents by combining semantic search with large language models.
+A complete, production-ready Retrieval-Augmented Generation (RAG) question-answering system built with Python, **LangChain**, OpenAI, and Chroma.
+This project demonstrates how to build an AI system that can answer questions based on your own documents by combining semantic search with large language models using **LangChain's powerful abstractions**.

 ## ⚡ Quick Start (30 seconds)